ovidiugrebenisan/labs/lab-05-runtime-controls.md

 In the Kosli web interface:

-1. Navigate to Environments → kosli-tryout-prod
+1. Navigate to Environments → labs-prod
 2. Click on the latest snapshot
 3. You should see:
    - **Running artifacts**: The Docker image(s) currently running